Leolieu02/Simplified-Reliable-Transport-Protocol/README.md

 *Stop-And-Wait*, *Go-Back-N* and *Selective repeat*.
 Down below will be a list of how to run each of them and a small description of what they do

+**Note**: If you do not run it from the source folder, you can run in with the path to the program, e.g. `python3 source/application.py -s -r SAW`

 ## How to use the reliability functions

 - **Stop-And-Wait**.
 For this you will need to write `-r SAW` when running the application.